jkurthoconnor/language-specific-problems/crs120/lesson4/exer_easy2.md

 end
 ```

 Solution: To simplify the `BeesWax` class, we could add the shorthand for defining reader and writer methods.
 This would allow us to remove the `type` and the `type=()` classes.
-Since we already have a type getter method.
-Removing the `@` prefix on `type` in the `describe_type` method is also helpful.
+Since we already have a type getter method, removing the `@` prefix on `type` in the `describe_type` method is also helpful.
 This calls the `type` getter method instead of directly appealing to the instance variable.See below.

 ```ruby
 class BeesWax